Content Navigation

 Key takeaways

-• The 1099-MISC form is primarily used to report payments made to independent contractors and other non-employees.
+• Understand the purpose: The 1099-MISC form is used to report payments made to non-employees, such as freelancers and contractors.

-• Businesses must issue a 1099-MISC if they paid an individual or non-corporate entity $600 or more in a tax year.
+• Know the thresholds: You must issue a 1099-MISC if you paid someone $600 or more in a year for services.